eclipse-theia/theia-website/src/docs/tree_widget.md

 }
 ```

-(Note: alternatively, we could have also overridden the `TreeModel.doOpenNode` method to react to the open action).
+> **Note:** Alternatively, we could have also overridden the `TreeModel.doOpenNode` method to react to the _open_ action.

 ### Providing Commands Using a Context-Menu

 In the `TreeWidget` framework, support for a defining a context menu is, once again, built in already.
 As only preconditions, a context menu path needs to be defined and configured, and the tree items for which a context menu should be available, need to be _selectable_.

-The context menu path is configured in `TreeProps` object that is bound in the inversify child container containing all the bindings for our `TreeWidget`:
+The context menu path is configured in the `TreeProps` object that is bound in the inversify child container containing all the bindings for our `TreeWidget`.
+Note that we do not need to specify a full `TreeProps` object, but only a `Partial`.
+The `createTreeContainer()` contains logic to merge the properties specified explicitly with the default ones.

 ```typescript
 export const TREEVIEW_EXAMPLE_CONTEXT_MENU: MenuPath = ['theia-examples:treeview-example-context-menu'];